Name: Liz Townsend

 Role on the committee: Help and support our community and our committee

 A bit about yourself: I have 2 beautiful daughters which both support Crystal Palace like me.
 I was previously a special constable for metropolitan police, played a lot of football (even at Wembley stadium) and I love working in our great community

 Why is TCC important to you?
 I want give something back to all my loyal customers, and our community.
 I love to help organise events and help engage our local businesses, I want to help put Tattenham Corner back on the map.
 We are a great team and we will do anything we can to help support Tattenham Corner.

 Name: Peter Hope

 Occupation: retired BT engineer

-Role on the committee: representative from my local church, St Marks.
+Role on the committee: Vice Chair (2020) and Representative from my local church, St Marks.

 A bit about yourself:: I am married with one daughter and one lovely Granddaughter.
 I like working in the community and doing voluntary work and I enjoy clay pigeon shooting at Headley.
 I also belong to our local choir called Sing.
 I have lived most of my life at Tattenham Corner and seen a lots of changes there throughout the years.